asiamina/UC-STRIDE-User-Centric-Threat-Modeling-Based-on-STRIDE---The-Model-and-Dataset/Attack Descriptions/Repudiation/readme.md

-# XX Attacks of Type: Repudiation
+# 9 Attacks of Type: Repudiation